SteveKeller/geth-cluster/README.md

 docker-compose up -d --scale geth-miner=${MinerCount} --no-recreate
 ```

-### Ethereum Accounts
+### Ethereum

+##### Account Management

-Every miner (including exposed miner) has an already existing ethereum account.
-The account address is located in the file **/privatechain/accID** inside each miner container.
+Every miner, including exposed node, has already an existing ethereum account.
+The account address is located in the file **/privatechain/accID** inside each miner container or you can use geth console to get it.
 The account will be generated when the miner containers are first started.
-The password is predefined in the file **geth-miner/passfile** in the geth-cluster git repository.
+The password is predefined in the file **geth-miner/passfile**.

+##### Genesis Block

+Genesis block is predefined with a very low difficulty to mine.
+In generally it sould take about 10-20 seconds to mine the next block.

 ### Testing